Fracking Off Our Coast

 In 2014, we filed a lawsuit challenging the government’s failure to provide for public and environmental review prior to issuing permits authorizing fracking and acidizing.
 EDC successfully settled that lawsuit in early 2016 securing the first ever environmental review of these risky offshore practices as well as a new level of public transparency.
 Unfortunately, the federal agencies’ quick environmental analysis was deeply flawed and alarmingly concluded that these practices have no significant impacts.
 In November 2016, this time joined by Santa Barbara Channelkeeper, EDC once again filed a first-in-the-nation lawsuit against federal agencies for failure to consider risks to threatened and endangered species and inadequate environmental review and consultation prior to approving these potentially harmful projects.

 In November 2018, EDC secured another victory on this important issue when a federal judge issued a ruling declaring that the federal government violated environmental protection laws when approving permits for these dangerous well stimulation techniques.
-This ruling temporarily halts all fracking and acidizing from West Coast offshore platforms until wildlife agencies can be consulted and the California Coastal Commission is given an opportunity to review these practices.
+This ruling temporarily halts all offshore fracking and acidizing from southern California platforms until wildlife agencies can be consulted and the California Coastal Commission is given an opportunity to review these practices.

 The federal government and oil industry appealed the ruling.
 Today, EDC continues our legal action to defend the 2018 ruling and secure a permanent ban on fracking and acidizing from platforms off our coast.

 Read more on this topic.